Please ensure Javascript is enabled for purposes of website accessibility

 I grew up in Vermont, and my parents had (and still have) a summer cottage on Lake Champlain.

 One of the best ways to keep a group of kids out of trouble is to get them out fishing.
-So that’s what we did.
+So that’s what we do.
 It’s a great lake for fishing as there’s a healthy population of largemouth and smallmouth bass, as well as pike, walleye and lake trout, in Lake Champlain.

 One of the most memorable and exciting parts of fishing is when you see a big fish follow your lure … and absolutely inhale it.